Garvit-77/Garvit-77/README.md

 Hey there!
 I'm a tech enthusiast always on the lookout for the latest trends and tools.
 Adaptability is my superpower, and I love diving into new technologies to find creative solutions to tricky problems.
-While I'm new to open-source contributions, I'm eager to learn and collaborate.
+While I love to make open-source contributions, I'm eager to learn and collaborate.
 Let’s build something amazing together! 🌐

 <!--
 **Garvit-77/Garvit-77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.